daytonaio/content/guides/20250126_sapat_guide.md

 ## Conclusion

 Sapat is a powerful tool that simplifies the transcription of video and audio files using leading AI services.
 By following this guide, you can set up Sapat, transcribe files with ease, and troubleshoot common issues.

-For more advanced configurations or support, consult the README or reach out to the developer community.
-Happy transcribing!

 ## References